 Notes Checked (date) Ву Date of next review Our system is processing footage of identifiable individuals and is processing personal data.
 We have registered as a controller and paid the relevant data protection fee to the ICO.
-13/6/23 DPO June 2024 There is a named individual who is responsible for the operation of the system.
-Andy Curtis, Head of Facilities and Property 13/6/23 DPO June 2024 The problem we are trying to address has been clearly defined.
+24/6/25 DPO June 2026 There is a named individual who is responsible for the operation of the system.
+Andy Curtis, Head of Facilities and Property 24/6/25 DPO June 2026 The problem we are trying to address has been clearly defined.
 We regularly review our decision to use a surveillance system.
-See our Legitimate Interests Assessment for Operating CCTV 13/6/23 DPO June 2024 We have identified and documented an appropriate lawful basis for using the system, taking into consideration Articles 6, 9 and 10 of the UK GDPR and relevant schedules of the DPA 2018.
-13/6/23 DPO June 2024 Our system produces clear images which we can easily disclose to authorised third parties.
-For example, when law enforcement bodies (usually the police) System supplied by BlueSky 14/6/23 DPO & AC June 2024
+See our Legitimate Interests Assessment for Operating CCTV 24/6/25 DPO June 2026 We have identified and documented an appropriate lawful basis for using the system, taking into consideration Articles 6, 9 and 10 of the UK GDPR and relevant schedules of the DPA 2018.
+24/6/25 DPO June 2026

+Our system produces System supplied 24/6/25 DPO & AC June 2026

+clear images which we maintained by , -, -

+can easily disclose to , BlueSky.
+Clarity

+authorised third parties. enhanced by

+For example, when law , latest software

+enforcement bodies in latter part of

+(usually the police) 2024

 require access to

-'

 investigate a crime.
-Cameras have been sited Voc 14/6/22 ۸۲ luna 2024

-Yes 14/6/23 AC June 2024
+Cameras have been sited Yes 24/6/25 AC June 2026

 so that they provide clear

 images.
-10/6/00 DDC 2 : -

-We have positioned No exterior 13/6/23 DPO & AC June 2024
+We have positioned No exterior 24/6/25 DPO & AC June 2026

 cameras in a way to avoid cameras

 any unintentional capture

 of images of private land

 or of persons not visiting

 the premises.

-There are visible signs Yes, and contact 14/6/23 DPO & AC June 2024
+There are visible signs Yes, and contact 24/6/25 DPO & AC June 2026

 showing that CCTV is in details now

 operation.
 Contact details included

 are displayed on the signs

 if it is not obvious who is

 responsible for the

 system.

-Images from this CCTV Stored on 14/6/23 AC June 2024
+Images from this CCTV Stored on 24/6/25 AC June 2026

 system are securely Digital Video

 stored, where only a Recorder linked

 limited number of to Network.

 authorised persons may Only access by

 have access to them.
 Facilities staff

-The recorded images will Images retained 14/6/23 AC June 2024
+The recorded images will Images retained 24/6/25 AC June 2026

 only be retained long for 30 days -

 enough for any incident but can be

 to come to light (eg for a extended if

 theft to be noticed) and further

 the incident to be investigation

 investigated. needed, or

 images can be

 downloaded

-Except for law Under RIDDOR 14/6/23 AC June 2024
+Except for law Under RIDDOR 24/6/25 AC June 2026

 enforcement bodies, images need to

 images will not be be available to

-provided to third parties. insurance co's
+provided to third parties.

+insurance co's

+insurance co's too (covered by

 too (covered by

-'Disclosure

-required by

-law')

-Our organisation knows Yes, as long as 14/6/23 AC & DPO June 2024

-how to respond to request made

-individuals making within 30 days.

-requests for copies of Can easily

-their own images, or for isolate frames

-images to be erased or and save to

-restricted.
-If unsure the encrypted zip

-controller knows to seek file.

-advice from the

-Information

-L 1 1 t